hack-pad/safejs/README.md

 Although returned errors aren't pretty, they make it much easier to integrate with existing Go tools and code patterns.

+**Please note:** This package uses the same backward compatibility guarantees as `syscall/js`.
+In an effort to align with the Go standard library's API, some breaking changes may become necessary and will receive their own minor version bumps.

 ## Quick start

 1. Import `safejs`: